 Visit the Seal Rescue Center in Pieterburen

-To find out more about location, prices and opening hours, visit the website of the Seal Rescue Centre in Pieterburen.
+To find out more about location, prices and opening hours, visit the website of the Seal Rescue Center in Pieterburen.
 As Pieterburen is quite far from places like Amsterdam, you might want to book a hotel in Pieterburen or the surrounding area.
 Excellent excuse to crash and recover from the seal cuteness overload!

 Sustainable travel and animals

-There are even more ways to support the centre, for example by donations or a look behind the scenes.
+There are even more ways to support the center, for example by donations or a look behind the scenes.

 A look behind the scenes

 For only €2,50 you can join a one-hour tour behind the scenes of the seal rescue center.
 You get to see the quarantine quarters and you can see the kitchen.
 You can get a little bit closer to the seals who are already outside and you get a ton of information about how the rescue center operates and what the problems for the seals are and why they need our help sometimes.

 Release seals in the Netherlands: Back to the Wadden Sea

 The boat will go out anyways, with the seals and the volunteers.
 By allowing people to join, they raise more money for the rescue center without an extra impact on the Wadden Sea or the rehabilitation of the seals.
 It felt like an extra thing we could do to support the seal rescue center in Pieterburen and have a fun day for ourselves too!

 At 5.30 pm, three wooden crates with the seals were loaded on board our boat.
-We’d set out for almost an hour on the Wadden sea, to release them into the wild at a sandbank.
+We’d set out for almost an hour on the Wadden Sea, to release them into the wild at a sandbank.
 The seals were offloaded first and their crates were places on the beach.